greenelab/onboarding/source/communication.rst

 encourage, or require openness.
 If you have concerns at any point, set up a meeting with Casey to discuss these concerns.

+**Shared Calendar:** There is a shared calendar for members of the Greene lab.
+This has the time and location of group meeting, and is considered the most up to date information about individual availability.
+If you will be out of town for work or vacation, note this in the calendar.

 **Accounts**  Lab members are expected to have accounts for the following and be members of the specified (organizations) if applicable:
   * BitBucket (GreeneLab)